Rarely are the successful ones the most talented. Instead, they’re the ones who work the hardest.

 Work is a theme woven throughout Scripture.
 God commanded Adam to work in Genesis 2 (before sin entered the world), and mankind has worked ever since.
 Work can be a good and honorable thing to do.

-What Solomon Says
+What Solomon says about work.

 Solomon, the wisest person who ever lived, knew much about the wisdom of work.
 Here are 5 things Solomon wants us to know about our work: